CureVac says well on track to request vaccine approval as planned

 Since starting out in 2000, the biotech firm has focused on so-called messenger RNA (mRNA), a drug and vaccine technology that has also become the recent focus of the European union's procurement negotiations.

-The mRNA approach has been validated by the wide use of coronavirus vaccines developed by pioneers BioNTech and its partner Pfizer, as well as by Moderna, in Europe and North America.
+The mRNA approach has been validated by the wide use of coronavirus vaccines developed by pioneers BioNTech (22UAy.DE) and its partner Pfizer (PFE.N), as well as by Moderna (MRNA.O), in Europe and North America.

 But more volumes will be needed to boost lagging immunisation coverage in Europe and potentially for repeated booster shots.